-- CUBCAST/SCOUTCAST.
-CubCast and ScoutCast are audio podcasts that provide Cub Scout and Boy Scout leaders, parents, and unit-serving executives with a variety of program how-tos and informational topics that can be used right away.
-Produced in an AM radio format and updated monthly on scouting.org, these information-packed programs can be downloaded on a computer or MP3 player and listened to at any time or shared at roundtables or other training events. - TRAIN-THE-TRAINER COURSES.
-A train-the-trainer course gives trainers the methods and theory behind offering successful training sessions in the Boy Scouts of America.

--FUNDAMENTALS OF TRAINING helps trainers, regardless of previous experience, improve their basic presentation skills.
+- CUBCAST and SCOUTCAST are audio podcasts that provide Cub Scout and Scouts BSA leaders, parents, and unit-serving executives with a variety of program how-tos and informational topics that can be used right away.
+Produced in an AM radio format and updated monthly on scouting.org, these information-packed programs can be downloaded on a computer or MP3 player and listened to at any time or shared at roundtables or other training events. - TRAIN-THE-TRAINER COURSES gives trainers the methods and theory behind offering successful training sessions in the Boy Scouts of America. - -FUNDAMENTALS OF TRAINING helps trainers, regardless of previous experience, improve their basic presentation skills.

-(NOTE: Fundamentals is required for the position of pack trainer.)
+(NOTE: Fundamentals of Training is required for the position of pack trainer.)